 Drone batteries do not last long!
 It’s always a good idea to have at least one fully charged battery as a backup when you are flying, and you should always fly with a full battery.

-The DJI battery charging hub is capable of charging three batteries, but only charges them one after the other.
-Consider getting a battery charger that can charge up to three batteries and the controller all at the same time.
-Much more useful!
-This isn’t an option for the Mavic Pro 3 yet, but hopefully soon.
+All of the Fly More Combo packs come with a battery charging hub that will charge multiple batteries but usually charges them one after the other.
+Consider getting a battery charger that can charge up to three batteries and the controller all at the same time is much more useful!
+This isn’t an option for the Avata Mavic Pro 3 yet as it’s too new a drone, but hopefully soon.

 Click to get more information, read reviews, and check the price.